qgustavor/mega/readme.md

 })
 ```

-This function can be also be used to load file information contained in shared folders, as seem below:
+This function can be also be used to load file information contained in shared folders, as seen below:

 ```javascript
 const folder = mega.file('https://mega.nz/#F!...').loadAttributes((err, folder) => {